gabekahen/library-api/README.md

   --data-urlencode "Status=1"
 ```

-If the update is successfull, an HTTP 200 status is returned, along with the updated object in JSON format.
+If the update is successful, an HTTP 200 status is returned, along with the updated object in JSON format.

 RESPONSE: